philrz/super/docs/tutorials/super-for-jq.md

   created_at:=time(created_at),
   updated_at:=time(updated_at)
 ```

+{{% tip "Note" %}}

-> Note that the `//` syntax indicates a single-line comment.
+The `//` syntax indicates a single-line comment.

+{{% /tip %}}

-We can then put this in a file, called say `transform.zed`, and use the `-I`
+We can then put this in a file, called say `transform.spq`, and use the `-I`
 argument to run all the transformations in one fell swoop:
 ```
-super -I transform.zed prs.json > prs.bsup
+super -I transform.spq prs.json > prs.bsup
 ```

 ## Running Analytics

 Now that we've cleaned up our data, we can reliably and easily run analytics
-on the finalized ZNG file `prs.bsup`.
+on the finalized BSUP file `prs.bsup`.

-Zed gives us the best of both worlds of JSON and relational tables: we have
+Super-structured data gives us the best of both worlds of JSON and relational tables: we have
 the structure and clarity of the relational model while retaining the flexibility
 of JSON's document model.
 No need to create tables then issue SQL insert commands
 to put your clean data into all the right places.